Yortw/Ladon.Net/README.md

     }
 ```

-Finally, you can chain guard clauses together if you want in a semi-fluent style.
+It is possible to chain guard clauses together if you want in a semi-fluent style.
 Ladon guard clauses return the value that was validated, so this does not create any kind of fluent builder/wrapper object and keeps the code allocation free/low.
 Because the value is returned as it's native type (as opposed to boxing) where possible, other extension methods can be called on the result of a prior guard call, though the name must still be passed for every call, e.g.

 ```c#
     using Ladon;